-There are many reasons why our medical maintenance is going increasingly bad and not better despite a not ignorable progress.
-On the one hand, physicians have bad working conditions.
-In everyday life, they are forced to cope with a tangled mass of bureaucracy instead of being able to peacefully taking care of their patients.
-The pharmaceutical industry, the ‘Fachgesellschaften’ of Physicians and the health insurance companies have grown powerful, they decide what may be done and what not.
-They set guidelines, not only doctrines and standards, but also treatment norms.
-If a physician does not keep to the guidelines and paradigms, he’ll be defamed or even punished.
-This is added up by claims or threats of claims.
+There are many reasons why our medical care is going increasingly bad and not better despite a not ignorable progress in research and knowledge.
+On the one hand, physicians have poor working conditions.
+In everyday life, they are forced to cope with a tangled mass of bureaucracy instead of being able to peacefully take care of their patients.
+The pharmaceutical industry, expert associations of Physicians and health insurance companies have grown powerful.
+They decide what may be done and what not.
+They set guidelines: not only doctrines and standards, but also treatment norms.
+If a physician does not keep to the guidelines and paradigms, he will be defamed or even punished.
+It is added up by claims or threats of claims.

 Medicine in Crisis

-Science isn’t independent any more as well.
+Science is not independent any more as well.
 The pharmaceutical industry steers it at the universities.
 There is no plurality of opinion any more.
 Opinions are being dictated in guidelines and in consensus, similar to the situation of the church in the middle ages, when everything was dogmatized and deviators were accused of heresy and beheaded or burned.

 Cancer on the Rise

 At the moment, cancer is the No. 2 of the most frequent causes of death.
 Every year, 10 million people in the western hemisphere die from cancer.
 1.4 million in the USA, approx. 300.000 in Germany.
 The tendency is rising, by the way more with men than with women.
 Meanwhile even the Americans realize that they have lost the battle against cancer.
 Despite intense efforts and millions of Dollars as support for science, the risk of acquiring cancer has increased by 13 percent between 1975 and 1989.
 In the same period of time the cancer death rates increased by 7 per cent, while the 5-year survival rate did almost not change.
 It rose by only 2 per cent.